lfeatherby/lfeatherby/README.md

 - My opinions on accessible resources for designers (I have many)

-##### ⚡ Fun fact: When I'm wasn't at my internship, I operated rides at a small amusement park 🎢 on an island in my city
+##### ⚡ Fun fact: When I wasn't at my internship, I operated rides at a small amusement park 🎢 on an island in my city
 ##

 ### ✔️ Recently I've ...